Llangollen – A Town of Heritage, Culture, and Outdoor Fun

 And since we’re talking about outdoor activities, the River Dee also offers a range of water sports, including rafting and river bugging (a small inflatable craft).
 You can embark on an adventure along a 2.5-mile stretch of the river, which features demanding rapids for the more experienced, as well as gentler sections for those who want to enjoy the scenery.
 The trip finishes right in the centre of Llangollen, where your family and friends can watch you from the bridge.

 If you fancy a more tranquil escape for the day, why not stroll through the streets of the town centre, where you’ll find a selection of cosy cafés, restaurants and pubs overlooking the river, as well as a variety of independent shops.
 You can’t miss crossing the Llangollen Bridge, a focal point of the town since its medieval origins and considered one of the Seven Wonders of Wales.
-Then take a peaceful and relaxing walk along the canal, which you can follow all the way to the aqueduct if you wish (about half an hour).
+Then take a peaceful and relaxing walk along the canal, which you can follow all the way to the aqueduct if you wish (about two hours, one way).

 Best Time to Visit Llangollen